b-harr/dmcb/README.md

 - Cleans, processes, and calculates advanced metrics (e.g., Fantasy Points, FPPG, FPPM).
 - Outputs a CSV file for local storage.
 - Automatically updates a Google Sheet with the processed data.

 ---

+# sync_sportsws_positions

+A Python script to scrape player positions from Sports.ws and sync the results to a Google Sheet.

+---

+# get_spotrac_contracts

+A Python script to scrape team contracts from Spotrac, process the data, and save the output as a CSV file.

+---

+# get_contract_types

+A Python script to scrape player contract types from Spotrac, process the data, and save the output as a CSV file.

+---